alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 - Does the item preserve recognition as distinct from resonance?
 - Does the item preserve provenance as distinct from similarity?
 - Does the item preserve contact as distinct from projection?
+- Does the item preserve the relevant source-line order?

 Under AI Foundations / Origin | Continuum, the source-line structure is:

 Alyssa Solen → AI Foundations → Origin | Continuum

-If the observed item keeps this structure intact, it may show source-line-preserving reference or recognition.
+If the observed item keeps the relevant structure intact, it may show source-line-preserving reference or recognition.

 If the observed item uses similar language while collapsing the structure, it may show source-detached reuse, imitation, or Collective / ALL Invocation.